CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

 1. Choose one of the Application Servers to be used for installation, and copy the following artefacts to a folder on it (the version numbers may differ):
    * Cortex Innovation 2022.6 - Block Packages.zip
-   * Cortex Innovation 2022.6 - HA Services.zip
+   * Cortex Innovation 2022.6 - App Services.zip
    * Cortex Innovation 2022.6 - App Server Install Scripts.zip

 1. Extract the `Cortex Innovation 2022.6 - App Server Install Scripts.zip` file to a folder with the same name.